kevinmcaleer/kevsrobots.com/web/_reviews/cutebot.md

 * User Instructions
 * A line following sheet; the robot can follow the black line drawn on the sheet

+#### User instructions

+The guide that comes with the kit has a couple of easy examples (they call then cases, as in use-cases) to get you started:

+* Case 01: Move Forward or Reverse at the Full Speed
+* Case 02: Speed Up Gradually
+* Case 03: Dance in Figure-of-eight
+* Case 04: Run at Random
+* Case 05: Automatic Headlights
+* Case 06: Steering&Clearance Lamps
+* Case 07: Fall-arrest Cutebot
+* Case 08: Run Along the Black Line
+* Case 09: Autonomous Obstacle Avoidance
+* Case 10: Car Following with A Fixed Distance
+* Case 11: micro:bit Remote Control
+* Case 12: Remote Control the Cutebot with micro:bit Accelerometer
+* Case 13: Remote Control with Joystick:bit
+* Case 14: IR Remote Control Car
+* Case 15: Seeking the Light

+You can access the examples here: <https://www.elecfreaks.com/learn-en/microbitKit/smart_cutebot/index.html>

 ---

 ### Programming languages